s-kustm/interview/README.md

 Ex- Breaking CSRF token cipher/hashing

+CSRF Mitigation

+		SameSite attribute used with Set-Cookie header prevents the browser from sending this cookie along with cross-site requests.
+The main goal is mitigate the risk of cross-origin information leakage.

+		Set-Cookie: key=value; HttpOnly; SameSite=strict

 25. IDOR : Authorization Problem

 		When a developer fails to apply authorization checks while various objects are being referenced.
 Happens in a multiuser system where a user is able to access another user's objects which